Our Complete Guide to the Ancient City of Bagan

 The cost to enter the Bagan Archaeological Zone is K25,000 per person and the pass is valid for 5 days.
 You can buy a pass at the airport.

 How to explore the many temples in Bagan?

 The archaeological site is massive, and if you want to explore it properly you won’t be able to do it by foot.
 Never fear!
 There are many options available to help you see as much of it as possible.

 You can hire bikes or e-bikes from pretty much every street corner.
 This is the cheapest way to get around, and it also offers you the most freedom to do as you please.

 By horse cart

 This is ideal if you’d like a local guide to take you to the best spots.
 Most of the drivers speak a little bit of English, and they know the best routes and the nicest temples to take you to.
-Bare in mind that unlike bicycles, horse carts need to follow the more well-trodden tracks.
+Bear in mind that unlike bicycles, horse carts need to follow the more well-trodden tracks.
 So you may not be able to reach every spot that you’d like to visit.